-Compliance with these regulations and laws is costly and exposes us to penalties for non-compliance.
-Other laws and regulations that can significantly impact us include various anti-bribery laws, including the U.S. Foreign Corrupt Practices Act, as well as export controls laws.
-Any failure to comply with applicable legal and regulatory obligations could impact us in a variety of ways that include, but are not limited to, significant criminal, civil and administrative penalties, including imprisonment of individuals, fines and penalties, denial of export privileges, seizure of shipments, restrictions on certain business activities and exclusion or debarment from government contracting.
+In general, any failure to comply with the applicable legal and regulatory obligations could impact us in a variety of ways that include, but are not limited to, significant criminal, civil, and administrative penalties, including imprisonment of individuals, fines, and penalties, denial of export privileges, seizure of shipments, restrictions on certain business activities, and exclusion or debarment from government contracting.

-The administration of President Biden may support potential trade proposals (including import tariffs and other tariffs on China), modifications to international trade policy, and other changes that may affect U.S. trade relations with other countries.
-We source a significant amount of the components used in gammaCore from Chinese sources so any tariffs or other trade restrictions impacting the import of these components from China could have a material adverse impact on us.
+The U.S. administration of President Biden may support potential trade proposals (including import tariffs and other tariffs on China), modifications to international trade policy, and other changes that may affect U.S. trade relations with other countries.
+We source a significant amount of the components used in gammaCore from Chinese sources, so any tariffs or other trade restrictions impacting the import of these components from China could have a material adverse impact on us.

-In addition, the COVID-19 pandemic has caused many countries to restrict certain manufacturing activities and has severely disrupted the movement of certain goods.
+In addition, the ongoing COVID-19 pandemic has caused many countries to restrict certain manufacturing activities and has severely disrupted the movement of certain goods.
 As a result, our distributors, agents, and suppliers may not have the materials, capacity, or capability to operate as our business ordinarily requires.